 Vila (Albanian for villa) Amantia is named after the ancient Illyrian city of Amantia about 20 km south of Kanina.
 The village of Kanina is thought to have been Amantia’s important advanced bastion towards the sea in antiquity.

-For many years Kanina, protected by the ancient castle, due to its cooler and cleaner air, was the preferred summer refuge for well to do people from Vlora.
+For many years Kanina, protected by the ancient Kanina castle, due to its cooler and cleaner air, was the preferred summer refuge for the well to do people from Vlora.

 THE ALBANIAN RIVIERA